 'Big Head Mode' is a hidden extra in some games, normally discovered through inputting a cheat code.
-Due to the increase in popularity of awards systems, such as Achievements on the Xbox 360, Trophies on the Playstation 3, and Steam Achievements however, cheat code-based extras such as Big Head Mode are becoming less frequent.
-However, this is not to say they no longer exist - they do still exist, but they are not as common as in previous generations of videogames.
-Sports games, most notably the Tony Hawk franchise, occasionally include these codes in a manner where they do not void achievements and other rewards.
+Due to the increase in popularity of awards systems, such as Achievements, Trophies, and Steam Achievements however, cheat code-based extras such as Big Head Mode are becoming less frequent.

 Both Microsoft and Nintendo used the concept of larger-than-life heads for their interactive characters (the Mii and Xbox Avatar).
 The large heads were selected due to the fact that they seemed more family-friendly, which is the method of advertising that both Nintendo and Microsoft were aiming for with the addition of the two characters.
 While the avatar heads cannot be increased in size, they were likely selected as their current size due to the fact that Big Head Modes in games generally make things feel less serious.